arboleya/coffee-toaster/README.md

 	toaster -w existing-project

-Your release file will be saved according to your needs.
+Your release file will be saved according your configuration.

 # Debug Mode